Zacknero/TheBallocchiWorld/README.md

 - Interceptor (Authentication and Errors)
 - Firebase for Login
 - Menu Routing with Login, child Login (First Page), Admin Page and Logout
-- Folder for NgRx modules (Store, Effect and Redux)
+- Folder for NgRx modules (Store, Effect and Redux) with an old syntax for writing the NGRX code

 ## Development server